The Bankrate promise

 Cost of earthquake insurance in Oregon

 The cost for earthquake insurance coverage in Oregon varies, but a 2009 survey in Portland found the cost to insure a wood-frame home with building coverage of $300,000 and personal property coverage of $150,000 to be $200 to $300 per year.
+An updated study in 2017 found that premiums ranged from about $126 to $1,043 annually for policies with a 10% deductible.
 Since home insurance premiums are generally based on current construction costs, those costs will likely be higher today.
 If your home is brick or masonry, the price may also be higher.

-With more than one option for earthquake insurance, you may want to get several quotes to compare coverage options, deductibles and cost, just like finding the best deal on homeowners insurance.
+With more than one option for earthquake insurance, you may want to get several quotes to compare coverage options, deductibles and cost, just like finding the best price for homeowners insurance.

 Frequently asked questions

 Finding the best homeowners insurance company comes down to your coverage needs and budget.
 If you’re considering purchasing earthquake insurance coverage, ask if there is an option for add-on coverage or if the company offers a stand-alone policy.
-It’s always a good idea to shop around and compare quotes before purchasing any insurance policy.
+It’s always a good idea to shop around and compare quotes before purchasing any insurance policy, especially if your aim is to find the cheapest home insurance company that offers earthquake coverage.

 Even if you have add-on coverage for your standard home policy, there is usually a separate deductible for earthquake insurance.
 Expect a deductible of 10% to 15% in Oregon, which is a percentage of the coverage amount, not the loss.
 For example, if your dwelling coverage is $150,000 and you have a $10,000 deductible, you are responsible for the first $15,000 before the insurance company will pay.